-“For multifamily buildings, and for industrial buildings, I’d say, if anything, the interest rates are slightly lower or similar to pre-COVID,” said Desmond Holzman-Hansen, a Capital Markets Analyst at Lev Capital.
+“For multifamily buildings, and for industrial buildings, I’d say, if anything, the interest rates are slightly lower or similar to pre-COVID,” said Desmond Holzman-Hansen, a former Capital Markets Analyst at Lev.

 After all, people still need a place to live.
 Warehouses are also getting more traffic from people ordering more packages from home due to COVID.

 Bridge loans for office buildings, on the other hand, have become more expensive.

 “There’s a lot of lenders who believe the office scene is going to change permanently, where a lot more people are going to work from home,” Holzman-Hansen said.

 Some buyers have turned to bridge loans post-COVID in situations where interest rates on long-term financing have increased, Holzman-Hansen added.
 For example, a buyer might be able to secure financing from a bank with an interest rate of 6%, whereas before COVID the interest rate would have been 3% or 4% on the same loan.
 In situations like these, a buyer might make use of a two-year bridge loan, hoping that in the coming years these rates will return to what they were pre-COVID.